 2. Prices

 KFC makes sure that most of its items can be afforded by the fast-food eating population.
-However, the prices vary from location to location due to import duties, etc. They also have Super Meals, Buddy Meals, and Combo Meals that can fit in your budget and value for money.
+However, the prices vary from location to location due to import duties, etc. They also have Super Meals, Buddy Meals, and Combo Meals that can fit your budget and value for money.

 3. Ambiance and staff